misterdustinface/misterdustinface.github.io/_posts/2014-4-13-numbergame.md

 A tile-based number game proof of concept demonstration.

+Team:
-Team: Nick deWaide, Evan Palmer, Dustin Shaffer
+Nick deWaide, Evan Palmer, Dustin Shaffer

+Controls:
-Current Controls: W/A/S/D to move the cursor.
+W/A/S/D to move the cursor.
 Press spacebar to "flip" tiles.
 F5 makes a new board of the same size.
 Pressing a number key makes a board of that # size.

+Flip:
-Flip: Increments the number at the chosen tile, and decrements the numbers at the surrounding, touching tiles.
+Increments the number at the chosen tile, and decrements the numbers at the surrounding, touching tiles.

+Goal:
-Goal: Match all the tiles!
+Match all the tiles!
 We recommend starting on the 2x2, and then moving on to 3x3 boards.
 Not all 4x4+ grids are solvable.

 ---